Climate Action

 • The provincial government introduced the Climate Action Revenue Incentive Program in 2009.
 They 2013 they introduced carbon offsets as an avenue to be carbon neutral.
 We are signatories to the program and have obtained carbon neutrality by purchasing credits annually which have approximated $8,000 per year.
 The program was replaced in 2022 with the Local Government Climate Action Program (LGCAP) with consistent funding for the village to the tune of $53K.
 We fully intend to utilize this funding plus the amounts that were allocated for carbon offsets to invest in projects to reduce our footprint.
 We used the funds in multiple projects including the EV chargers and fire risk and vulnerability assessments.

-• Another initiative involved moving away from commercial software and developing internal capacity to measure and track carbon emissions so that the license expense is redirected to environmental initiatives.
+• Another ongoing initiative involved moving away from commercial software and developing internal capacity to measure and track carbon emissions so that the license expense is redirected to environmental initiatives.
 The first iteration involved excel and BI and was complete by July 15, 2022 in time to complete the survey.
 The second iteration, incorporated into our asset management dataset maps usage of each assets and compares it with overall consumption.
-It is tied to the public map available on our web site.
+It is tied to the public map available on our web site hosted on a server running open source Apache Superset

 • The Water Conservation Plan was developed in 2013 and updated in 2020.
 We have primarily focused on education and community outreach to reduce water consumption.
 The Water Conservation Bylaw was created in Oct 2015.
 Watering restrictions were implemented starting May 1st, 2018 which restrict watering in summer to certain days and hours to reduce peak consumption for residential customers in the summer months.
-Last year in 2021, an intercommunity bylaw officer position was also created to encourage compliance with the bylaws.
+The intercommunity bylaw officer, hired in 2021 helps encourage compliance with the bylaws.

 • Climate Adaption & mitigation: During 2021 we faced tremendously high temperatures reaching nearly 50 degrees Celsius.
 During this time our water consumption shot up to a degree that our new treatment plant had trouble keeping up with demand.
 To mitigate this we have increased our production capacity of our plant by adding additional filtration membranes and full populating our two trains at the plant.